 2. I have to practice brave-making; it’s not a once-and-done thing.

 The highlights of this particular adventure are what you might expect: Canoeing across a lake and around a point to view Mendenhall Glacier up close and personal.

 Steaming into Hubbard Glacier Bay to observe the calving.

 Blue ice of Hubbard Glacier (photo by shipmate)

-The captain shut off the engine for several minutes so we could hear the mammals breath in and then exhale through their blow holes before launching into a beautifully-choreographed dance, flipping their tails to awe us.
+And boarding a catamaran into Sitka Sound to spot otters and eagles, and chance upon a pod of whales cavorting in the Sound.
+The captain shut off the engine so we could hear the mammals breath in and then exhale through their blow holes before launching into a beautifully-choreographed dance, flipping their tails to awe us.

 Whale after whale after whale.